mariateresachaves/DBS_SDIS/README.md

 ### Service Description

 The purpose of the service is to backup files by replicating their content in multiple servers.
 We assume that each file has a "home" server, which has the original copy of the file.
+Although the file will be stored on some file system, which may be distributed, the backup service will generate an identifier for each file backs up.
+This identifier is obtained by applying SHA256, a cryptographic hash function, to some \*bit string\*.
+Each implementation can choose the \*bit string\* used to generate a file identifier, as long as that choice generates file identifiers that are unique with very high probability, i.e. that bit string should be unique.
+Furthermore, because the backup service is not aware of versions of a file, the bit string used to generate a file identifier should include data and or metadata that ensures that a modified file has a different field.
+As a suggestion you can combine the file metadata (file name, date modified, owner, ...) and/or file data to generate that bit string.

+The backup service splits each file in chunks and then backs up each chunk independently, rather than crating multiple files that are a copy of the file to backup.
+Each chunk is identified by the pair (field, chunkNo).
+The size of each chunk is 64KByte (where K stands for 1000).
+The size of the last chunk is always shorter than that size. **If the file size is a multiple of the chunk size, the last chunk has size 0**.
+A peer need not store all chunks of a file, or even any chunk of a file.
+The recovery of each chunk is also performed independently of the recovery of other chunks of a file.

 ## Report